2022 Texas elections: Governor

-Incumbent Republican Governor Greg Abbott ran for re-election to a third term.
+Incumbent Republican governor Greg Abbott successfully ran for re-election to a third term.
 He was re-elected in 2018 with 55.8% of the vote.

 Abbott faced a number of Republican challengers, including former party chair and ex-Florida congressman Allen West, former state senator Don Huffines, and political commentator Chad Prather, all of which have been vocal critics of Abbott due to his handling of the COVID-19 pandemic in Texas.
-Former U.S. Representative and 2018 U.S. Senate nominee Beto O'Rourke won the Democratic primary.
+Former U.S. representative and 2018 U.S. Senate nominee Beto O'Rourke won the Democratic primary.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Republican Lieutenant Governor Dan Patrick ran for re-election to a third term.
+Incumbent Republican lieutenant governor Dan Patrick successfully ran for re-election to a third term.
 He was re-elected in 2018 with 51.3% of the vote.